TheArcanna/STUDY.Game_TutorialO_SFML_with_cpp/README.md

 # SFMLProject
+## all the files with prefix '_' are made again for practise

 Two Buffer Working:
 - *Back Buffer* : This is an off-screen buffer where all the drawing operations for the current frame take place.